TextpressoDevelopers/textpresso_classifiers/README.md

 The complete documentation of the classes and functions provided by the library can be found [here](http://tpclassifier.readthedocs.io/en/latest/).

-## Use the executable scripts provided with the library
+## Use the executable scripts provided by the library

-tpclassifier comes with a set of executable programs that use the functions in the library to provide an easy interface to train, test, and apply classifiers for pdf or CAS documents.
-Go to the project [wiki](https://github.com/valearna/tpclassifer/wiki) for the complete documentation of the programs.
+tpclassifier comes with a set of executable programs that use the library as a backend to provide an easy interface to train, test, and apply classifiers for pdf or CAS documents.
+Go to the project [wiki](https://github.com/valearna/tpclassifer/wiki) to see the complete documentation of these programs and for some example use cases.